mdulin2/head_req_server/README.md

 - Ruby on Rails
 - ~~Express~~
 - ~~Springboot~~
-- ASP.net
+- ~~ASP.net~~
-- Laravel
+- ~~Laravel~~

 ## Findings
 - The real bypass for these types of attacks is finding a request that bypasses the CSRF checks (HEAD, OPTIONS and GET do not require these in lots of frameworks) to perform state changing actions.
 It appears that a simple check for GET then the else statement is not enough.

 ## Knowledge/Tested
 - Ruby on Rails:
-  - Maps HEAD to GET automatically (https://blog.teddykatz.com/2019/11/05/github-oauth-bypass.html):
+  - Maps HEAD to GET automatically (https://blog.teddykatz.com/2019/11/05/github-oauth-bypass.html)
 - Flask:
   - Maps HEAD to GET automatically (https://stackoverflow.com/questions/22443245/why-does-apache-wsgi-map-head-to-get-how-to-speed-up-head-in-flask).
   - Does not specify which request type must be used.
-So, because HEAD is mapped to GET, this may be vulnerable.
+So, because HEAD is mapped to GET, this is vulnerable.
 - Django:
   - Maps HEAD to GET with class based views (if HEAD is not implemented).
   - With the normal usage, if a decorator is explicitly set to use GET or POST, the HEAD request will not work.
 However, if no request type is specificed, then the HEAD will work as a GET request.
+  - This is vulnerable in lots of configurations
   - View the Django below for more information.
 - Express:
   - Each request type has to be explicitly stated.
   - app.all may also be used for this.
+Vulnerable in this configuration.
 - Springboot:
-  - Each request type has to be explicitly stated.
+  - Each request type has to be explicitly stated, but an API can accept multiple.
+  - Maps HEAD to GET requests.
+  - This is vulnerable in certain configurations.
 - ASP.NET:
   - No implicit request assumptions!
 But even HEAD requests are mapped to GET.
 All of these have to be specifically stated.
+- Laravel
+  - Makes the implicit assumption of HEAD requests to GET requests.
+  - The ANY request type is vulnerable to these types of attacks.
 - Overall:
-  - Ruby on Rails, Django (in some configures) and Flask are vulnerable to this issue.
+  - Ruby on Rails, Django (in some normal configurations) and Flask are vulnerable to this issue.
+  - Express, Laravel and Springboot are potentially vulnerable if a specific setup for the API is used.
+  - ASP.NET does a great job protectioning against this issue! :) So, it is not vulnerable.

 ## Tested Content Servers
 ### Django: